Confidence Scores Make Instance-dependent Label-noise Learning Possible: Benchmark solution for handling the CSIDN model

 \section{Benchmark solution for handling the CSIDN model}

 To tackle the CSIDN model, we propose a benchmark solution.
-Inspired by \textit{forward correction} \citep{patrini2017making} for the CCN model, we want to correct each prediction $P(\by|x)$ with the noise transition matrix $T(x)$.
-However, the transition matrix for the CSIDN model is instance-dependent, and has to be estimated for each instance $x$.
+Inspired by \textit{forward correction} \citep{patrini2017making} for the CCN model, we want to correct each prediction $P(\bar{y}|x)$ with the noise transition matrix $T(x)$.
+However, the transition matrix for the CSIDN model is instance-dependent, being estimated for each instance $x$.
 We term our solution \textit{instance-level forward correction}.